rumenmitov/phantomuserland/libc_removal.md

 Also, both solutions have certain risks.
 Implementation from Genode might behave differently from what Phantom OS components expect.
 Implementation from Phantom might have bugs and might be not vompatible with 64-bit architecture.

+Moreover, not all functions are used extensively.
+Some of them are used only in one or couple of places and can be replaced with other functions.

 Following sections contain functions that are used by system's binary accroding to `nm`.

 Each section contains table with following columns: